• +00 123 4567

 Current Facts

 Some of the longest gourds in the world are known as Snake gourd or ‘Serpent’ gourd.
 There are several varieties of Snake gourd that are cultivated and grown in India and other areas of the sub-tropics.
 These cucumber relatives can grow up to five or six feet long and when dried, can be made into a didgeridoo, an Australian Aboriginal wind instrument.
-Farmers tie stones to the ends of the fruit to weigh it down while it grows, to ensure straighter gourds
+Farmers tie stones to the ends of the fruit to weigh it down while it grows, to ensure straighter gourds.

 Applications